Real-World Blockchain Applications: Part 2

-What changes when blockchain enters the picture is that this tediousness of recording each piece of information by a few people isn't necessary; all records enter onto a vast computer network.
+What changes when blockchain enters the picture is that this tediousness of recording each piece of information by a few people isn't necessary; all records enter a vast computer network.
 There is no more potential for human error or time-consuming tasks that no one wants to do; the blockchain takes care of everything.

-A great example is that you and the landlord sign an intelligent contract agreeing to specific terms if you decide to rent an apartment.
+A great example is that you and the landlord sign an intelligent contract agreeing to specific terms if you rent an apartment.
 You pay your security deposit, and the landlord says they will replace the front door.
 The time to pay your rent comes around, but the landlord hasn't fulfilled their side of the deal, so the smart contract won't release the money because they haven't done what they promised.